Existing Program Evaluation (EPE) Application Reviews

 • For comparison group designs, also considered when scoring this criterion:

-• the strength of the evidence provided that the sample size will be large enough to detect meaningful effects
+• the strength of the evidence provided that the sample size will be large enough to detect meaningful effects, and

 • the strength of the evidence provided that the sample size is large enough to control for potential confounding variables.